 ADDITIONAL NOTES ON SAFETY

 Before taking ayahuasca I did extensive research, I read the abstracts of EVERY article in pubmed mentioning ayahuasca, the full text of numerous articles, as well as general web and youtube searches.
 It has a very good safety record.
+One rather thorough study found that ayahuasca is not addictive, does not lead to cognitive decline or deleterious psychosocial, neuropsychological or psychopathological effects even with long term repeated use, and does not lead to tolerance build up even in the most active users.
 There are several contraindications however.
 It's very important to follow an MAOI diet for at least 3 days prior.
 And I highly recommend fasting for at least 8 hours prior.
 I would not recommend aya to anyone taking medications or with high blood pressure.
 May not be good for someone with a family history of major mental illness, but is good for people with anxiety or depression.

 If you search, you will find some stories of people who died after drinking ayahuasca, but when you dig deeper you find that it wasn't due to the ayahuasca, in most of these cases some idiot mixed another substance into the brew which is why it's so important to go to a reputable place that grows the 2 ingredients themselves and uses no additives.
 Some problem additives have been tobacco, datura and brugmansia (toe'), all potentially very harmful.
 I would never recommend anyone go to Peru for ayahuasca where most of the bad incidents have occurred, Peru also has many thieves and hucksters and the so called "shamans" down there love tobacco which in my opinion has no place in the aya experience (they throw it on top of their brew pots, this can be seen in many youtube videos, they also blow smoke in your face, in hopes of warding off imaginary evil spirits).
 Flights to Costa Rica are dirt cheap and the country is safe and beautiful outside of San Jose, it also has clean pure safe tap water almost everywhere you go which is a nice bonus.
 Costa Rica also has phenomenal tourist attractions and the US dollar is accepted everywhere so you don't even have to exchange currency if you bring dollars (credit cards are also widely accepted, for example at every major grocery store and most of the tourist activity type places and restaurants).

-Some post experience follow up comments: I mentioned that I am a Christian, I attend a pretty great, young local church that is really aligned strongly with my personal beliefs and thoughts (for example they have had an impressive list of guest speakers including a notable astrophysicist, an Oxford professor, and several scientists, this was right up my alley).
+Some post experience follow up comments: I mentioned that I am a Christian, I attend a pretty great, young local church that is really aligned strongly with my personal beliefs and thoughts (for example they have had an impressive list of guest speakers including a notable astrophysicist, an Oxford professor, and several scientists, I especially appreciate the weekly sermons which are theologically deep and well researched, delivered by the most intelligent and hard working pastor I've ever met).
 Anyway, after returning from our vacation, I kind of thought the whole aya experience was "done" but upon attending church that first Sunday back, I was surprised to find that everything for me was "heightened", I really felt like I was reconnected to that consciousness that I had experienced during the aya ceremony, this feeling was especially strong during the worship music.
 The sermons themselves seemed remarkably relevant and captivated me, the first was on the need to take risks for God, the second was actually titled "How a Day with Jesus Can Change Your Life Forever" (haha), the third was titled "How do you & I make the most of our time on Earth?" and the fourth was on Pascal's Wager.
 I could not have scripted it better, all of these topics have been acutely on my mind since the aya experience.
 I still feel strongly connected to God even though many weeks have passed since my encounter.